neggles/sd-webui-pngcrypto/README.md

 # sd-webui-pngcrypto

+# *HEY!
+DON'T USE THIS!
+I MADE IT TO PROVE A POINT!*

+it's also wildly untested...

 This extension embeds image generation metadata into the (unused) alpha channel of a PNG generated in [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), and as a bonus, encrypts its metadata with AES-256-EAX encryption.